mrbiggbrain/ArenaDecks.com/Posts/Static/Alchemy Starter Decks.md

 pageTitle: "Alchemy Starter Decks"
 permalink: "/Starter-Decks-Alchemy/"
 date: 2022-01-10
+description: "A collection of affordable Alchemy decks for MTGA."
 ---

 Alchemy is Arena's digital only rotating format.
 Alchemy decks can be made of any card in standard, plus a selection of digital only cards injected into the format.
 In addition Alchemy allows for certain cards to receive modifications, often called nerfs or buffs.